itsdfish/ParameterSpacePartitions.jl/README.md

 ## Visualization

 The following code shows how to visualize the results.
+As expected, the cube is partitioned into 8 color coded regions.

 ```julia
 using GLMakie, ColorSchemes, StatsBase